OMirzaei/SCRUTINIZER/README.md

 ACCESS REQUESTS:
 -----------------------------

-A list of companies and universities that have requested access to this repository can be found below:
+A list of companies, universities and laboratories that have requested access to this repository can be found below:

 1. Sue B.V., Netherlands
 2. U.S. Naval Research Laboratory, Washington, D.C., USA